reconSF/nodejs-clickstack/README.md

 ## Node.js support on CloudBees.

 # ClickStacks and CloudBees
-This should work with standard node.js apps, but as it is a WIP - please do ask any questions on https://groups.google.com/forum/#!forum/cloudbees-dev as we flesh it out.
+This should work with standard node.js apps packaged up of the zip of the application directory (the dir with the package.json in it) - please do ask any questions on https://groups.google.com/forum/#!forum/cloudbees-dev as we flesh it out.

 This repo is for people who want to extend/enhance support on CloudBees.
 Users of